7/6/2022

 Large-scale charging infrastructure for EVs - invest smart and forward-looking

 As is often the case with transition processes, the government is taking a guiding role.
 For example, Flanders decided that from 2026 only fossil-free company cars - fully electric or hydrogen-powered - will be tax deductible.
 A leased car running on diesel or gasoline will be deductible for 0%.
 In addition, buildings that are not for residential use and have a minimum number of parking spaces must provide charging stations for electric vehicles immediately by 2025 or even in new construction or major renovations (see link).
-In turn, a positive incentive is that the investment deduction for publicly accessible charging infrastructure will be 200 percent between Sept.
+In turn, a positive incentive is that the investment deduction for publicly accessible charging infrastructure is 200 percent between Sept.
 1 and Dec.
-31 of this year and 150 percent from Jan.
+31 of this year, and 150 percent from Jan.
 1, 2023 to Aug.
 31, 2024.

 Today and (over)tomorrow